Casimir, Margrave of Brandenburg-Kulmbach: Involvement in the Swabian League

 Casimir was a vassal of Emperor Maximilian I and fought in 1499 alongside his father and Margrave Christopher I of Baden as the commander of the Swabian League against the Old Swiss Confederacy and led the negotiations that resulted in the Peace of Basel.
 In subsequent years, he continued to be active as a military leader and diplomat in Habsburg service.
 He participated in 1506 in Schwäbisch Hall against the Swabian League and in 1509 in the Diet at Worms.
 In 1513, he was imperial commissioner at the assembly of the Swabian League at Nördlingen dealing with a breach of the peace by Götz von Berlichingen.
 Casimir and Duke William IV of Bavaria jointly oversaw the conduct of the war.
 In 1519, he took part in federal measures against Ulrich of Württemberg; in May 1519, he commanded 700 knights advancing to Ehningen.

 Disputes with the city of Nuremberg

 Among the traditional arguments of the Burgraves and Margraves with the Imperial City of Nuremberg was a dispute in 1502 over the protection of the fair in Affalterbach.
-The City Council claimed to have to right to protect the enclave of Affalterbach itself and Casimir tried to prevent this.
+The City Council claimed to have the right to protect the enclave of Affalterbach itself and Casimir tried to prevent this.
 The situation developed in a political power game.
 Strong forces from Nuremberg had arrived in Affalterbach early.
 Casimir changed course and attacked suburbs of Nuremberg itself.
 The Nuremberg had to retreat from Affalterbach with heavy losses and surrender their banners, which were put on display in the church in Schwabach.
 This conflict has been immortalized in folk songs.

 Casimir was later embroiled in border disputes with Nuremberg.